 Armstrong died Aug.
 25 of complications resulting from cardiovascular procedures, according to a family statement.
 He had undergone heart bypass surgery earlier in August in Cincinnati, Ohio, near where he lived.
 A private memorial service was held there on Aug.
 31.

 Armstrong, a Navy pilot, is to be buried at sea on Sept.
-14. The location and details of that service have not been disclosed, however one version of such a service can be seen here.
+14.

 The cathedral was filled with people who heard Armstrong described during the service as a humble man who never sought the limelight, even after having made history by being the first person to set foot on the moon.
 On July 20, 1969, Armstrong and co-pilot Col. Edwin E. “Buzz” Aldrin Jr. put their lunar landing craft, Eagle, down a rocky stretch of land near the southwestern shore of the moon’s Sea of Tranquility.

 The first Scripture reading during the service was Exodus 3:1-15 in which Moses is forever changed by his encounter with God in the burning bush.
 Diocese of Washington Bishop Mariann Edgar Budde said during her homily that most people assumed that Armstrong’s burning-bush moment were the two-and-a-half hours he spent on the moon.

 However, she said, the astronaut downplayed that experience and instead often spoke about experiencing the fragile-appearing earth from his spacecraft.
 Armstrong, she said, worked “for the survival of the only planet we human beings call home.”

 NASA Administrator Charles F. Bolden Jr. called Armstrong “a true American hero” and “a brave and humble servant who never stopped dreaming.”